 Special "Relaxed Opening" mornings are held every month, check our events pages for more details.

-The Historic Dockyard site and the museum itself are fully accessible by wheelchair, and the museum houses a wheelchair accessible toilet.
+The museum itself is fully accessible by wheelchair, and the museum houses a wheelchair accessible toilet.

 Lifts are available to move along the visitor route.